mwyvr/rid/README.md

 [rs/xid](https://github.com/rs/xid) package which itself levers ideas from [MongoDB](https://docs.mongodb.com/manual/reference/method/ObjectId/).

-Where this package primarily differs is the use of cryptographically secure random numbers as opposed to xid's use of a monotonic counter for the last 4 bytes of the ID.
+Where this package primarily differs is the use of random numbers as opposed to xid's use of a monotonic counter for the last 4 bytes of the ID.

 ## Usage